Shark diving in South Africa without a cage is an adventure that will definitely get your heart pumping.

-Protea Banks is known for its large quantities of sharks, but the tough part can be getting across the rough break.
-You hold on to the ropes that line the dinghy and hope for the best as you bounce up and brace yourself as you bottom hits down.
+Protea Banks is known for its large quantities of sharks.
+The tough part is getting across the rough break.
+You hold on to the ropes that line the dinghy and hope for the best.
+Prepare for lots of bouncing and brace yourself as you bottom hits down.
 I thought it was kind of fun, but not everyone shared my sentiments.

 I’m always nervous when I begin a shark dive, especially at a new location.
 You never know who will be waiting for you below the surface…and how many of them.

 My theory is that the sharks are just as curious about me as I am about them.
 They feign disinterest as they glide past me, but they don’t fool me.
-They didn’t get to be the top predator of the ocean without paying attention to the slightest detail, including my heart beat.
-Instead of scaring me, I am fascinated that they can sense how fast my heart is beating.
-I practice my yoga breathing – in part because I am relaxed and also because I want to prolong the dive as long as possible.
-More oxygen = longer dive.
+They didn’t get to be the top predator of the ocean without paying attention to the slightest detail.
+That includes my heartbeat.

-After two great days of diving at Protea Banks we’re off to Aliwal Shoal, just further up the coast where we dove with Agulhaus House & Diving.
+After a couple of great dives at Protea Banks, we’re off to Aliwal Shoal, just further up the coast where we dove with Agulhaus House & Diving.

 Next up are the baited dives.
-More Oceanic Black Tips, an impressive 12 sharks make an appearance!
+We see more Oceanic Black Tips with an impressive 12 sharks make an appearance – on a single dive!

 It’s not my first time diving with Bull sharks, I dove with two of them in Costa Rica, and they fascinate me to no end.

 But the Bull shark has a secret.
 This shark, supposedly the most dangerous shark in the world, is shy.
 Painfully shy.